 At Healthmark Foot & Ankle Associates, we can get to the bottom of your problem.
 We offer a full service, integrated approach to foot care.
 Serving the tri-state area of Pennsylvania, we have helped many people like you with their foot pain.

 Please contact us when you or a family member has trouble with flat feet.
-With three qualified, licensed Pennsylvania podiatrists and a friendly, knowledgeable staff, we can help you begin to heal.
+With four qualified, licensed Pennsylvania podiatrists and a friendly, knowledgeable staff, we can help you begin to heal.
 Call us today.